guangheli12/MAE-test/Report/report.md

-Following the requirements, the codebase is modified directly from MAE's official codebase.
+Following the requirements, the code base is modified directly from MAE's official code base.
 The running environment remains consistent with MAE's official setup, with only two minor adjustments.

-- Firstly, the version of the `timm` package in the original codebase, 0.3.2, was slightly outdated and conflicted with our PyTorch version.
-To resolve this, we installed `timm==0.4.12` and removed version checks from the original codebase.
+- Firstly, the version of the `timm` package in the original code base, 0.3.2, is slightly outdated and conflicted with our PyTorch version.
+To resolve this, we installed `timm==0.4.12` and removed version checks from the original code base.

 - Secondly, we encountered a minor issue when utilizing the SummaryWriter from TensorBoard.
 Thus, we did a modification in file ```lib\site-packages\torch\utils\tensorboard__init__.py``` and removed seven lines of code.
 The removed codes are shown below: